 The Fellowship is intended also to provide students and Fellows with opportunities for discussion in an atmosphere less formal than the classroom.
 They represent a considerable potential for informal discussions of your interests, academic or otherwise, but you must seek them out and make your interests known.
 You will find that they are eager to meet you.

-Actually living in the College are Resident Fellows.
+Several Resident Fellows physically live in the College.
 They occupy suites G31, G41, and I31.
 The Resident Fellows are Yale faculty and staff who play an active part in college life, taking their meals in the Dining Hall, sponsoring special activities for students, and hosting study breaks throughout the year.
 These Fellows generally hold academic appointments in the University, and this year’s fellows are Anjan Bhullar, Keely Orgeman and Marshall Kibbey, and soon-to-be-announced residents of G31.
 Learn more about them by clicking here.